-The federal government is responsible for managing energy resources in approximately 1.7 billion acres of waters belonging to the United States (see Figure 1).
-These offshore resources are governed by the Outer Continental Shelf Lands Act of 1953 (OCSLA), as amended, and management involves balancing domestic energy demands with protection of the environment and other factors.
-Policymakers have debated access to ocean areas for offshore drilling, as regional economic needs and concerns about U.S. energy security have competed with concerns about the vulnerability of oceans and shoreline communities to oil-spill risks and the contribution of oil and gas drilling to climate change.
+The federal government is responsible for managing energy resources in approximately 1.7 billion acres of offshore areas belonging to the United States (see Figure 1).
+These offshore resources are governed by the Outer Continental Shelf Lands Act of 1953 (OCSLA), as amended, and management involves balancing domestic energy demands with protection of the environment and other factors.57 Policymakers have debated access to ocean areas for offshore drilling, weighing factors such as regional economic needs, U.S. energy security, the vulnerability of oceans and shoreline communities to oil-spill risks, and the contribution of oil and gas drilling to climate change.
 Some support banning drilling in certain regions or throughout the OCS, through congressional moratoria, presidential withdrawals, and other measures.
 Others contend that increasing offshore oil and gas development will strengthen and diversify the nation's domestic energy portfolio and that drilling can be done in a safe manner that protects marine and coastal areas.